 The next layer is composed of 3.5 inches of polyfoam with a density of 1.8 PCF.
 This layer is designed to provide additional responsiveness.
 The final layer uses 4 inches of support polyfoam with a density of 2 PCF to provide the structural support the mattress needs.

 The mattress cover uses a stretchy, knit fabric composed of viscose, polyester, and lycra.
-The cover is designed to bend with the Smart Comfort Grid while allowing airflow.
+The cover is designed to bend with the Purple Grid while allowing airflow.

 Firmness may be the main criteria that determine whether or not a mattress will be comfortable for you and how well it will promote spinal alignment.
 Firmness refers to the overall softness or hardness of the mattress.